Guide To Dock Walking

 - Don’t go with a buddy unless you are looking for a different position.
 It is very rare that a boat is going to be looking to hire two new deckhands, so it’s better to go solo.

 - Come willing to work and be social.
 When boats need crew they need them right away.
 Come prepared to work.

 - Don’t wear headphones, you are far less approachable when you are wearing headphones and you never know when you are going to meet your potential new crew member.
 It could be before the Marina and you weren’t prepared or paying attention because you were listening to your favorite jam.

-- Don’t ask for the wifi password of the boat, you are there and expected to work, not updating your Instagram Story.
+- Don’t ask for the wifi password of the boat.
+You are there expecting to get hired and work, not updating your Instagram Story.
 If you need to do so, wait until the end of the workday, but again this is a time where you should be socializing and interacting with the new crew.

-Following these steps on how to dockwalk, will ensure you to get some your first job on a Superyacht.
+Following these steps on how to dockwalk will ensure you land your first job on a Superyacht.
 Did you enjoy my blog?
 Be sure to check out How to Get a Job on a Superyacht!